May 19-21, 2017 — Boch Center Shubert Theatre

 This performance marks the Boston debut of L.A.
 Dance Project.

 L.A.
-Dance Project is an artist collective founded in 2012 by renowned choreographer and dancer Benjamin Millepied, along with composer Nico Muhly, art consultant Matthieu Humery, founding producer Charles Fabius, and composer Nicholas Britell.
+Dance Project was founded in 2012 by renowned choreographer and dancer Benjamin Millepied, along with composer Nico Muhly, art consultant Matthieu Humery, founding producer Charles Fabius, and composer Nicholas Britell.

 L.A.
 Dance Project’s mission is to create new work and to revive seminal collaborations from influential dance makers.
 Programs include full-length evenings in traditional theater venues as well as various modular performances in non-traditional environments.
 New works by the company endeavor to be multidisciplinary collaborations with various artists: visual artists, musicians, designers, directors and composers.
 L.A.
 Dance Project promotes the work of emerging and established creators, contributing to new platforms for contemporary dance.